-v This survey collected evidence directly from 1,044 MSME owners and top-level managers in Indonesia to understand how MSMEs have used digital tools to carry out business activities, how their digital tool use changed during the COVID-19 pandemic, and the challenges both offline and online MSMEs face in using digital tools.
+iv This survey collected evidence directly from 1,044 MSME owners and top-level managers in Indonesia to understand how MSMEs have used digital tools to carry out business activities, how their digital tool use changed during the COVID-19 pandemic, and the challenges both offline and online MSMEs face in using digital tools.

-online MSMEs reported using Facebook apps for conducting various business activities about which they were asked, such as marketing to customers (52 percent), communicating with customers (58 percent), and communicating with suppliers (56 percent) in the past 30 days.
-Additionally, more than half of surveyed online MSMEs reported using WhatsApp for communication-oriented business activities, specifically communicating with customers (55 percent) and suppliers (54 percent) in the past 30 days.
+Enterprises recognized the importance of embracing new digital tools during COVID-19.
+A large majority (87 percent) of surveyed online MSMEs cited that Facebook apps recently helped them adapt to the COVID-19 environment, and 83 percent specifically cited WhatsApp.
+Online MSMEs reported using Facebook apps across the spectrum of business activities, such as marketing to customers (52 percent), communicating with customers (58 percent), and communicating with suppliers (56 percent).
+Additionally, more than half of online MSMEs reported recently using WhatsApp for communication-oriented business activities, specifically communicating with customers (55 percent) and suppliers (54 percent).

 Many surveyed MSMEs reported needing more knowledge or know-how about digital tools.
-A lack of knowledge was the most frequently reported difficulty that all surveyed MSMEs reported facing in using digital tools, at 48 percent for surveyed online MSMEs and 46 percent for surveyed offline MSMEs.
+A lack of knowledge was the most frequently reported difficulty that all surveyed MSMEs reported facing in using digital tools, at 48 percent for online MSMEs and 46 percent for offline MSMEs.
 Thus, expanding access to digital literacy programming will be an important way to bring the benefits of digital technology to a greater number of Indonesian MSMEs.
-Additionally, surveyed online and offline MSMEs also reported facing different sets of challenges: online MSMEs reported poor or no internet connectivity as their second-most challenging difficulty, while surveyed offline MSMEs reported a lack of customer interest.
+Additionally, online and offline MSMEs also reported facing different sets of challenges: online MSMEs reported poor or no internet connectivity as their second most challenging difficulty, while offline MSMEs reported a lack of customer interest.
 This difference highlights the need for targeted interventions that directly address these different challenges in order to engage the full range of Indonesia's MSMEs to gain the benefits of digital tools.